The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 Nevertheless, those who managed to remain in the region beyond the establishment of racist border policies of the occupying nation were eventually targeted for “repatriation” into Mexico, even if they were American citizens.

-Unsurprisingly, those invited back under Braceros were treated as disposable, their expertise undervalued, and their connection to the land disregarded.
+Unsurprisingly, Braceros were treated as disposable, their expertise undervalued, and their connection to the land disregarded.

 Racial Supremacy and the Denial of Indigenous Heritage